mathigon/textbooks/triangles-and-trigonometry/content.md

     // Since we know that the sum of all three angles is 180°, every individual angle
     // in an equilateral triangle must be [[60]]°.

-{.todo} TODO – Size of angles in an equilateral triangle
+{.todo} COMING SOON – Size of angles in an equilateral triangle

-{.todo} TODO – Area of an equilateral triangle
+{.todo} COMING SOON – Area of an equilateral triangle

 ----
 > id: trigonometry